Celiac Disease, Gluten, and Your Health

 Every Sjogren’s patient should be screened for celiac disease, regardless of symptoms, because, if you do have celiac disease, the sooner you stop the damage, the better your health outcome.

-Most doctors do not know about the Sjogren’s-celiac disease connection, even though an estimated 5-12% of Sjogren’s patients have celiac disease, versus 1% of the general population.
-It is the most common immune system comorbidity of Sjogren’s’ that impacts the GI tract.
+Most doctors do not know about the Sjogren’s-celiac disease connection, even though an estimated 10% of Sjogren’s patients have celiac disease, versus 1% of the general population.
 You may need to ask your doctor to screen you for celiac disease.

 If you have symptoms, are at high risk, and/or have a positive screening test, ask for a referral to a gastroenterologist for a complete evaluation.

-Take this quiz to determine your risk At a minimum, a screening blood test (described below) should be done, even if you don’t have symptoms.
+Take this quiz to determine your risk.
+At a minimum, a screening blood test (described below) should be done, even if you don’t have symptoms.
 Celiac disease tests are not accurate unless you have been eating gluten.
 Be sure to discuss gluten intake with your doctor before you do blood tests or biopsies.
-If you have been eating gluten-free, discuss how to do a gluten challenge with your doctor.
+If you have been eating gluten-free, ask your doctor how to do a gluten challenge before your tests.

 Screening blood test

-Every Sjogren’s patient should have a blood test for tissue transglutaminase IgA test (tTG-IgA test), regardless of symptoms.
-This test is almost always positive in celiac disease, but further testing is needed to officially diagnose the disease.
+Sjogren’s patients should be screened for celiac disease using the tissue transglutaminase IgA (tTG-IgA) blood test, regardless of whether they have symptoms.
+Some gastrointestinal (GI) specialists also check IgA levels at the same time to reduce the risk of a false-negative test.
+The tTG-IgA test is almost always positive in celiac disease, but further testing is needed to officially diagnose the disease.

 Diagnostic tests

-Diagnostic tests should be done if the tTG-IgA screening test is positive or if the patient is high risk.
-Usually, an intestinal biopsy is performed.
-Sometimes a skin biopsy or genetic tests are done.
+A small intestine biopsy is considered the gold standard for diagnosis.
+It should be done if the tTG-IgA screening test is positive or if the patient is high risk.

 How is celiac disease treated?

 Non-celiac gluten sensitivity occurs in Sjogren’s but the number of patients impacted is unknown.
+This is not a wheat allergy, but a food intolerance that responds to a gluten-free diet.
 Diagnosis of non-celiac gluten sensitivity is done with a food challenge test once celiac disease has been ruled out.
 Learn more here.

 Is gluten bad for you if you don’t have celiac disease?